Piercing the Veil in Texas

 In a case reminiscent of Texas’ cattle baron days, the alter-ego doctrine was found relevant to a judgment for reverse piercing (meaning accessing the LLC’s assets as a result of an individual member’s fraudulent actions) where a member used the LLC as a mere “shadow of his personality.”
 The existence of actual fraud remained, however, an essential element of the ruling.
 Clement v.
 Blackwood, No. 11-16-00087-CV, 2018 WL 826856 (Tex.App.—Eastland 2018, pet. denied).

-Alter-Ego Allegations
+Alter-Ego and Sham-Entity Allegations Today

-In SSP Partners v.
-Gladstrong Investment (USA) Corp., 275 S.W.3d 444, 451-52 (Tex.
-2008), the Texas Supreme Court stated that the limitation on entity liability may be ignored only when the corporate form has been used as part of an unfair device to achieve an inequitable result.
 Continuing this line of thought, the Houston Court of Appeals in Tryco Enterprises, Inc. v.
 Robinson, 390 S.W.3d 497 (Tex.App.—Houston [1st Dist.]
-2012, pet. dism’d), stated that in order “[t]o pierce the corporate veil and impose liability under an alter ego theory of liability pursuant to SSP Partners, a plaintiff must show: (1) that the persons or entities on whom he seeks to impose liability are alter egos of the debtor, and (2) that the corporate fiction was used for an illegitimate purpose,” meaning “actual or constructive fraud, a sham to perpetrate a fraud, or other similar theory.”
-What factors are important in assessing whether or not such a fraud has occurred?
-The Court of Appeals in Tryco listed the following:
+2012, pet. dism’d) stated that in order to “pierce the corporate veil and impose liability under an alter ego theory of liability pursuant to SSP Partners, a plaintiff must show: (1) that the persons or entities on whom he seeks to impose liability are alter egos of the debtor, and (2) that the corporate fiction was used for an illegitimate purpose,” meaning “actual or constructive fraud, a sham to perpetrate a fraud, or other similar theory.”

 (1) whether the entities shared a common business name, common offices, common employees, or centralized accounting;